AMC VIN Numbers

 All AMC export models were built at Kenosha.

-facility and then sent to Toledo for final assembly.
-The "DJ" series
+and then sent to Toledo for final assembly.
+The "DJ" series are export versions

-are export versions of the U.S. and Canada CJs.
-Some Jeep models may have a
+of the U.S. and Canada CJs.
+Some Jeep models may have a fourteenth character when

 3- Transmission Types (AMC)